 How should I prep my skin before the wedding?

 Your makeup will look it’s best when the skin underneath is properly cared for.
 Leading up to the wedding and especially during the week of your wedding, please hydrate (moisturizer, masks, sheet masks, etc.) and exfoliate (scrubs and chemical exfoliants).
 This will allow the skin to look less “makeup-y.”
 With that being said, please do no try advanced skincare services that you have never done before too close to the wedding date.
 You never know how your skin will react.
+I offer HydraFacials and highly recommend this service in the months leading up to the wedding.

 What do you need for set up?